7 Common Nursing Phone Interview Questions to Ask

 Interviews are a crucial part of the vetting process when hiring nursing professionals for your team.
 However, in-person interviews can take up a lot of time and resources, so many recruiters conduct an initial phone interview to screen promising applicants.
-If you’re in charge of these at your facility, you may be looking for common phone interview questions to ask.
+If you’re in charge of these at your facility, you may be looking for essential nursing phone interview questions to ask.

 What Is a Phone Screen Interview in Nursing?